msinhore/adaptive-climate-blueprint/TRV_ADVANCED_CONFIG_EXAMPLE.md

 ---

-*This configuration example demonstrates the cutting-edge integration of ASHRAE 55 adaptive comfort principles with modern TRV sensor technology for maximum efficiency and comfort.*
+*This configuration example demonstrates the cutting-edge integration of Adaptive Comfort adaptive comfort principles with modern TRV sensor technology for maximum efficiency and comfort.*